boostorg/leaf/doc/whitepaper.md

 * The result of the automatic conversion to string is not user-friendly.
 * The ability to concatenate strings usually requires dynamic memory allocations, which may be too slow in some cases.
-* Concatenation may fail, which is especially problematic during error handling.
+* Dynamic allocations may also fail, which is especially problematic during error handling.

 ### 4.4.
 Communicating all error information with type-safety